 (b) The Vice Chair shall act in the absence of the Chair, shall undertake such other specific duties as the Chair may direct and shall attend meetings of the DPCA.

 (c) The Secretary shall maintain or have access to a list of members of the organization, minutes of all general meetings of the organization and meetings of the Council and the Executive Committee, and shall keep all files and administrative records of the Council and Executive Committee available for inspection by any member.
-However, the duty for taking minutes of the Elections Meeting referenced in section 10.3 shall be assigned to a person designated by the Elections Committee, provided that the person so assigned shall become ineligible to be nominated for or elected to a position at the Elections Meeting as an Officer, Voting Representative, Non-Voting Representative, or member of the Executive Committee.
+However, the duty for taking minutes of the Elections Meeting referenced in section 11.2 shall be assigned to a person designated by the Nominations and Elections Committee, provided that the person so assigned shall become ineligible to be nominated for or elected to a position at the Elections Meeting as an Officer, Voting Representative, Non-Voting Representative, or member of the Executive Committee.

 (d) The Treasurer shall be responsible for the financial management of the organization including the preparation of the budget, and shall be responsible for financial record keeping and reporting as required by law.

-Section 5.5 Election of Officers: Officers shall be elected at the Elections Meeting specified in Section 10.3.
+Section 5.5 Election of Officers: Officers shall be elected at the Elections Meeting specified in Section 11.2.
+No person shall serve simultaneously in more than one Officer role.

 Section 5.6 No person shall be elected to the same position as Chair or Vice Chair for more than two consecutive terms.
 For the purposes of this section, a person shall be deemed to have served a term if they were elected to that term at the Elections Meeting for that term or if they served or acted within the respective role for at least 366 days of the term.

 Section 5.7 Officers shall serve for terms of two years or until successors are elected or they resign or are removed from office.
-Officers may be removed by a two-thirds vote of the members of the Council present at a Council meeting for any breach of fiduciary duty or other unacceptable conduct that seriously harms the interests of the organization, the Democratic Party Committee Abroad, or the Democratic Party of the United States of America.
+Officers may be removed by a two-thirds vote of the members of the Council present at a Council meeting upon grounds found by the Council to constitute good and sufficient cause.

 Section 5.8 Where the DPCA determines in accordance with the Charter of the DPCA that the Chair or Vice Chair has ceased to be a member of the DPCA, such determination shall be deemed to be a resignation by the Chair or Vice Chair (as the case may be), giving rise to a vacancy.
 However, such a deemed resignation shall apply only to an order of suspension and shall not apply to a temporary suspension pending further investigation or action by the DPCA.